ZeusXpresss/Neuro-Speak/README.md

 Your own custom uncensored private local text-to-speech program is here!
 Copy and paste text from a game or book and have TTS read it aloud.
 Alternatively, it can scan a region on your computer and read text (ie. Renpy games).
 Download any TTS model from hugging face or use default ones to get started!

-I am not an expert, if there is an issue, I may not be able to fix it but I will try.

 ---

 ## 💡 Install Instructions